ronaldscruz/responsive-jquery/README.md

 # responsive-jquery
-Site with a dropdown menu and swing animations
+Site with a dropdown menu (mobile) and swing animations